skkdevcraft/gui-vnc-desktop/README.md

     Use xtigervncviewer -SecurityTypes VncAuth -passwd /tmp/tigervnc.gYIYWn/passwd :1 to connect to the VNC server.
     ```
 3. Connect to `localhost:5901` (or `vnc://localhost:5901`) using your preferred VNC viewer.

+## Security Considerations

+A VNC server provides remote access to the container, so it is important to ensure that access is restricted.
+This feature helps secure the VNC connection in the following ways:

+- **On-Demand Service:** The VNC server is only started when you explicitly run the `start-vnc.sh` script.
+- **Password Protection:** The server is always protected by a password.
+- **Local Access:** By default, VS Code forwards ports to `localhost`, meaning the VNC server is only accessible from your local machine.
+- **Host Firewall:** For an additional layer of security, ensure that your host machine's firewall is enabled and properly configured.

+## OS Support

+This feature is intended for Debian or Ubuntu-based distributions that use the `apt` package manager.

+The `install.sh` script requires `bash` to be installed.

 ## Contributing